mnrendra/read-package/README.md

 # @mnrendra/read-package
-Read (obtain) the `package.json` file from any directory within a NodeJS module and parse it into a JSON.
+Read the `package.json` file from any sub-directory in your project.

 ## Install
 ```bash